Karol Perthées

-Life
+Life and work

-He was born in Dresden, the illegitimate son of Herman Karl von Keyserling.
+Perthées was born in Dresden in a family of French Huguenots, the illegitimate son of Herman Karl von Keyserling.
+Although he was given the name Herman as well as Karol, he used only Karol.
+He studied at a military school in Berlin and trained in military engineering.
 In 1764 he was appointed court geographer and map-maker to Stanisław August Poniatowski, colonel of the Polish royal army.
+In 1798 he lectured on cartography for the Russian army in Vilnius.
 He produced a series of 1: 225,000 scale maps of the provinces of the former Republic of Poland, with five of them published in Paris, along with a hydrographic map of Poland (Carte hydrographique de Pologne) in 1809.